XRGames/xr-challenge/README.md

 # XR Games Developer Challenge

 ## Brief
-The purpose of this test is to evaluate the candidate’s ability in programming, use of unity, skill with git and appetite for making games.
+The purpose of this test is to evaluate the candidate’s ability in programming, use of Unity, skill with Git and appetite for making games.

 ## Mission
 Your mission, should you choose to accept it, is to create a very simple game.
 This involves player control of an avatar from a top down perspective, collecting stars and reaching an exit.
 We have made a start for you.
 After cloning the repository, open up the **Main.unity** scene and get started!